 The Farewell is more or less an autobiography, despite its seemingly melodramatic premise.
 It’s also one of 2019’s best and most heartwrenching films.
 Opening with the title card “Based on an actual lie,” the film borrows heavily from director Lulu Wang’s personal life, whose own grandmother was diagnosed with a serious terminal condition.
 Spoilers- Wang’s Nai Nai survived, but it was her family’s refusal to disclose the condition that stood out.
-She couldn’t understand why her parents and great-aunt would shelter Nai Nai from knowledge of her death, even if their intent was to keep her final days happy.
+She couldn’t understand why they would shelter Nai Nai from knowledge of her death, even if the intent was to keep her final days happy.
 Could such a decision be considered moral or ethical, even if done out love?

-I was especially struck by the dinner conversation scenes, which see Billi and her entire family struggle to keep small talk going as Nai Nai delightfully, and obliviously, interrogates them about their lives.
-Themes and emotions are passed along as easily as the food, a connective cultural item that’s universal across family gatherings, mine included.
+I was especially struck by the dinner conversation scenes, which see Billi and her family struggle to keep small talk going as Nai Nai delightfully, and obliviously, interrogates them about their lives.
+Themes and emotions are passed along as easily as the food, a connective universal cultural item amongst family gatherings, mine included.
 You can see the uncomfortableness in everyone’s eyes as they keep up poker faces and smiles to withhold the worst possible secret imaginable.
-Yet the way they talk and laugh and bounce off one another- they feel like a family rather than actors.
+Yet the way they talk and laugh and bounce off one another- it feels like a family rather than actors.

 As Billi, Awkwafina makes her first foray into the realm of dramatic acting and it’s breathtaking.
-There are still traces of the quippy persona seen in Crazyand Ocean’s 8, but its subdued and juxtaposed with moments of intensity as she struggles to uphold a happy façade.
-This woman loves her grandmother as much as any grandchild would and is aghast at the idea of keeping her in the dark.
-The camera accommodates this isolated sensation, placing emphasis on various wide shots that pull back from a single character or family interaction to emphasize their grief.
+There are still traces of the quippy persona seen in Crazy and Ocean’s 8, but it’s subdued and juxtaposed with moments of intensity as she struggles to uphold a happy façade.
+This woman loves her grandmother as much as any grandchild would and is aghast at keeping her in the dark.
+The camera accommodates this sense of isolation, placing emphasis on various wide shots that pull back from a single character or family interaction to emphasize their grief.
 These moments highlight the power of cinema- conveying emotion through the simplest of visual shots.

-These interactions play out as solemn dark comedy, aided in part by the levity of Chinese TV actress Zhao Shuzhen her first film role as Nai Nai.
+These interactions play out as solemn dark comedy, aided in part by the levity of Chinese TV actress Zhao Shuzhen in her first film role as Nai Nai.
 Oblivious to her fate, Shuzhen is a ball of energy despite her age and medical condition, a household matriarch whose presence unites everyone together.
-She practices tai chi outdoors, insists on having a say in all the wedding preparations and is active in cooking all the meals.
-This is a woman who’s lived a full life and, even if she did learn the truth, wouldn’t sweat it because she’s thankful for having her family together for the first time in decades.
+She practices tai chi outdoors, insists on having a say in all the wedding preparations, and actively cooks all the meals.
+This is a woman who has lived a full life and, even if she did learn the truth, wouldn’t sweat it because she’s thankful for having the family together for the first time in decades.
 In other words, she’s what everyone wants their grandmother to be.

 Grade: 5 out of 5 Stars

 The Farewell is profoundly deep for an indie drama, which just shows that you don’t need big budget spectacle to make a film engaging.
-It establishes a difficult situation and forces the characters to grapple with it in the best way possible, even though the solution is by no means clear-cut.
-With Awkwafina’s standout dramatic role and its poignant, yet tragically touching story of family and immigrant identity, this film deserves more recognition than it’ll likely get.
-As her second film release, I’d say Lulu Wang is a director worth watching out for in the near future.
+It establishes a difficult situation and forces the characters to grapple with it in the best way possible, despite the solution not being clear-cut.
+With Awkwafina’s standout dramatic role and a poignant, yet tragically touching story of family and immigrant identity, this film deserves more recognition than it’ll likely get.
+As her second film release, I’d say Lulu Wang is a director worth looking out for in the near future.